papersix/miner/README.md

 Use of Skeleton Responsive CSS : A dead simple, responsive boilerplate.

 Special Thanks to Giulia Alfonsi <electric.g@gmail.com> for providing the stopwatch timer JS (stopwatch.js) James & Matt of WDI Purple-Rain for help with  troubleshooting!
+Cyrus for array advice.